loading...

 LEVEL OF DIFFICULTY

-Easy (2): Mostly easy walks, but with nonetheless some walking uphill, sometimes on paths with rough surfaces.
+Easy (2): Mostly easy walks, though some include walking uphill, sometimes on paths with rough surfaces.
 On most days shortcuts are possible (as well as occasional extensions).

 Fitness: High standard of fitness is not necessary but you should be able to walk for up to 4 hours a day in hot sun on dusty or stony tracks.